FFmpeg/FFV1/ffv1.md

     }
 }
 ```
-Figure: A pseudocode description of refilling the Range Binary Value coder buffer.
+Figure: A pseudocode description of refilling the binary value buffer of the range coder.

 ```c
 get_rac(state) {